-The Arctic harbours one of the world’s least disturbed marine ecosystems, plays a crucial role in moderating the planet’s climate and is home to spectacular wildlife, fish and marine mammal populations.
-The biological riches of the Arctic provide physical and spiritual sustenance for indigenous peoples who have vibrant communities in the north.
+The Arctic harbours one of the world’s least disturbed marine ecosystems, plays a crucial role in moderating the planet’s climate, and is home to spectacular wildlife, fish, and marine mammal populations.
+Its biological riches provide physical and spiritual sustenance for indigenous peoples who have vibrant communities in the north.

-The Arctic and its people now face enormous challenges.
-Climate change is melting polar ice that contributes to climate stability, regulates ocean currents and is the foundation of the Arctic’s biological richness.
+The region and its people now face enormous challenges.
+Climate change is melting polar ice that contributes to climate stability, regulates ocean currents, and is the foundation of the Arctic’s biological richness.
 The warming ocean is altering the Arctic marine ecosystem in ways never before witnessed by humans.
 At the same time, the disappearance of ice is beginning to provide unprecedented access for industrial development.

 The Arctic is ever-present in Canadian culture.
-Every student sings about “the True North Strong and Free” in the National Anthem, learns about the creation of Nunavut in 1999 and studies famous Arctic explorers like Alexander Mackenzie and Sir John Franklin.
-Canadians read the work of poets and writers who weave the North into the fabric of their writing such as Robert Service, Margaret Atwood, John Ralston Saul and Robertson Davies.
+Every student sings about “the true north strong and free” in the national anthem, learns about the creation of Nunavut in 1999 and studies famous Arctic explorers such as Alexander Mackenzie and Sir John Franklin.
+Canadians read the work of poets and writers who weave the north into the fabric of their writing, such as Robert Service, Margaret Atwood, John Ralston Saul, and Robertson Davies.

 Nunavut Quest 2010 Finish Line

-To this end, Oceans North Canada promotes science- and community-based conservation of Canada’s northern seas and the resulting well-being of indigenous residents who rely upon its natural wealth.
+To this end, Pew’s Arctic-Canada project promotes science- and community-based conservation of Canada’s northern seas and the resulting well-being of indigenous residents who rely upon their natural wealth.

 Our WorkView All